-Equity Tuesday: Wild markets, a neat early-stage round, and the closed IPO window – TechCrunch
+Equity Tuesday: Wild markets, a neat early-stage round and the closed IPO window – TechCrunch

 - GoJek raised $1.2 billion more, a stunning round for this time in the venture cycle.

-- HashiCorp raised $175 million at a price of more than $5 billion, a huge round at an enormous price in any era, but even more so in today’s market.
+- HashiCorp raised $175 million at a valuation of more than $5 billion, a huge round at an enormous price in any era, but even more so in today’s market.

 - AI startups are being snapped up at record rates, with a record-setting 231 deals in 2019.
-According to the same dataset, the Big Five were buy buying the most AI startups, along with Intel.
+According to the same data set, the Big Five were buying the most AI startups, along with Intel.

 Looking ahead there’s little to anticipate aside from Tencent earnings.
 So, instead, meet Hourly, a neat company that just raised $7.2 million.